 - 802.11ac - Up to 1.3Gbps, 5GHz Band with 2.4GHz Compatibility, Still Not Common

-For more information about the various Wi-Fi standards, check out the About.com Computer Networking Guide.
+For more information about the various Wi-Fi standards, check out the About.com Wireless / Networking site.

 3G/4G Wireless (Cellular)

 Any tablet that offers 3G or 4G wireless connectivity has extra costs to it.
 Consumers will have to pay more in the hardware of the device in order to cover the additional transceivers.
 Typically this adds roughly one hundred dollars to the cost of the tablet.
 Now that you have the hardware, if you want to use it, you must sign up for a wireless service plan with a carrier that the tablet is compatible with.
 It is possible to reduce the cost of the hardware through rebate offers when you sign up with a carrier for extended two year contracts.
 This is known as hardware subsidies.
 To determine if this is right for you, check out my Subsidized PC FAQ.